Toshaksha/python-projects/Quiz_game/README.md

 # 🧠 Quiz Game in Python

 A simple and fun command-line quiz game built using Python!
-Test your basic knowledge and get instant feedback with a final score and pass percentage at the end.
+Test your basic knowledge with 10 Yes/No questions and get instant feedback with your final score and pass percentage at the end.
 This is a learning-focused project.

 ## 📌 Features